Chattenden and Upnor Railway: Opening

+Sadly, although no steam locomotives of the Royal Engineers era on the C. & U.R. currently survive, probably the main legacy of the railway in this era was the use of 36 2 ft.
+6 in. gauge Bagnall 2-4-2ST's supplied to the Indian States Military Railways in 1901-5 as a Strategic Reserve.
+Examples saw use in Mesopotamia during World War One and two survive in India today.
+The locomotives, although of a different wheel arrangement, showed a marked family resemblance to Bagnall 1514 of 1897 (see below).

 World Wars

 The Chattenden and Upnor Railway line was taken over by the Admiralty on 1 April 1906.
 Two new locomotives, Fisher and Chevalier were purchased just after the start of the First World War to deal with the rise in munitions traffic.
 In 1918, five Greenwood and Batley battery-electric locomotives were purchased, to work the lines into the munitions stores where steam locomotives were a fire risk.

 In 1931 the railway had 91 powder wagons, 16 box wagons to carry ammunition, 17 assorted wagons for ballast, an officers‘ carriage, 7 workmen‘s carriages, 3 brake vans, and a breakdown van.

 Two final steam locomotives, Burnett Hall and Norbury were purchased in 1933 and 1934.
 These were the main locomotives in use at the start of the Second World War.
 In 1943, the first of a series of diesel locomotives were purchased.

 Closure

 By 1896, the last 1/4 mi of the Hoo branch had been lifted, with the remainder removed by 1909.

 By 1941, the section of the branch from Upnor to the Tank Field signal box was mostly out of use, and the remaining section to Pontoon Hard (Upper Upnor) was closed.
 The rest of the line closed on 31 December 1961.
 The track was lifted in December 1965.